module specification

 Balance of independent study and scheduled teaching activity

-The lectures will introduce you to the subject area and provide you with critical knowledge of the design process, construction technology and building services for residential, low-rise and framed building types.
+Lectures will introduce you to the subject area and provide you with critical knowledge of the design process, construction technology, and building services for residential, low-rise, and framed building types.

-A blended/ technology enhanced learning approach will be employed in the delivery of this module.
+A blended and technology-enhanced learning approach will be employed in the delivery of this module.
 Formal lectures will introduce and develop themes that relate to the core subject.
 The delivery of the module will be broken down into key elements that have discrete tasks.
-Tasks will be performed through group and independent study, to develop critical thinking skills of analysis, evaluation, and synthesis.
-Throughout the module student outputs will be reviewed, and formative feedback will be given to ensure clarity and comprehension.
+Tasks will be performed through group and independent study to develop critical thinking skills of analysis, evaluation, and synthesis.
+Throughout the module, student outputs will be reviewed and formative feedback will be given to ensure clarity and comprehension.

 You will be encouraged to undertake your own research and attend industry CPD events to source additional case studies to inform your learning and to share with your peers.
 This will help to build your own personal body of knowledge and give you reference points to use in assessments in your academic work and in the future to use in your professional work.

-The learning and teaching in classes will be supported by the University’s VLE to facilitate sharing of class materials, recommended reading, and case studies.
-Online lectures, tutorials and seminars will be captured and made available to allow asynchronous access.
+Learning and teaching in classes will be supported by the University’s VLE to facilitate sharing of class materials, recommended reading, and case studies.
+Online lectures, tutorials, and seminars will be captured and made available to allow asynchronous access.
 Group tutorials will also be offered to support students in the preparation of their assessments, with opportunities for students to receive forward feedback.

 Learning outcomes

-3. Appraise the structural, fire and other performance characteristics of different materials and construction technology solutions, against the relevant legislation and regulations.
+3. appraise the structural, fire, and other performance characteristics of different materials and construction technology solutions against relevant legislation and regulations.

-4. Interpret a project brief, propose, and justify appropriate construction technology, structural, and building services solutions.
+4. interpret a project brief and propose and justify appropriate construction-technology, structural, and building-services solutions.

 Bibliography